Find Trade Colleges

 In-state tuition fees for undergraduate students at Southeast Missouri State University are $9,015 per year.

 With a ranking of #6, Lindenwood University did quite well on this year’s best value schools for allied health professions students working on their bachelor’s degree.
-Located in the city of Saint Charles, Lindenwood University is a private not-for-profit college with a moderately-sized student population.
+Located in the small city of Saint Charles, Lindenwood University is a private not-for-profit school with a medium-sized student population.

-Lindenwood University undergraduate students pay an average of $19,300 in in-state tuition and fees each year.
+Avila undergraduate students pay an average of $22,390 in in-state tuition and fees each year.

 Southwest Baptist University did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
 It came in at #8 on the list.
 Southwest Baptist University is a small private not-for-profit school located in the town of Bolivar.